-We recommend demand management options including leakage control, metering and water efficiency measures.
-By 2025, we expect to see water savings of up to 190 Ml/d against the highest demand scenario, in addition to water savings through maintaining current active leakage control targets.
+• We recommend demand management options including leakage control, metering and water efficiency measures including rainwater harvesting.
+By 2025, we expect to see water savings of up to 140 MI/d compared to the highest growth scenario, in addition to water savings through maintaining current active leakage control targets.

-Resource enhancement and development within the East Midlands
+Resource enhancement and development within the West Midlands

-We recognise that there may be a requirement for resource developments of 180 MI/d comprising :
+We recognise that there may be a requirement for resource developments of up to 175 MI/d comprising:

-- River Trent: Continue with existing abstraction scheme near Shardlow with future flow support during low flow periods provided by releases of groundwater from sources developed in the Birmingham area and by water returned after treatment from upstream catchments.
-There is potential for further developments at existing or new abstraction points.
-Also, options to secure and improve reliability of the Agency's Trent-Witham-Ancholme river transfer will be investigated. - River Derwent: Review of prescribed flows and operating rules on the Rivers Derwent to allow increased abstraction during higher flow periods to boost reservoir refill. - Rutland Water: Extension to Wing Water Treatment Works to fully utilise Rutland Water in the east of the region. - Local sources: Local, mainly groundwater options to meet local needs.
+- River Trent: A new River Trent abstraction at Little Haywood above the River Tame confluence sized initially at 20 MI/d. - River Severn: Commissioning of Shropshire Groundwater Scheme phases 4 and 5 (currently under development), plus review of the Severn Control Rules.
+This will give greater reliability to existing River Severn licences in a drought year and increase the previously assessed water availability by up to 100 MI/d. - River Leam: Review of prescribed flows and operating rules on the Leam to allow increased abstraction during higher flow periods to boost refill of Draycote Reservoirs to increase yield by up to 5 MI/d. - Local sources: Local, mainly groundwater options to meet local needs.
 Most have been included in water companies' water resources plans.
-Some additional development of conjunctive use of surface and groundwater including new supply links to partly off-set planned reduction of groundwater licences.
-The potential for aquifer artificial recharge and recovery schemes will need further investigation.
+Some additional development of conjunctive use of surface and groundwater including new supply links to partly off-set reduction of groundwater licences.
+The potential for aquifer artificial recharge and recovery schemes will require further investigation.